turingschool/try-turing/popup-oop/byoc/index.md

 puts messages
 ```

-In OOP, it is common to store instances in an list, or array, like that.
+In OOP, it is common to store instances in an list, or array, like the one above.

 <a href="../wrap-up">Wrap Up</a>